NEW AND NOTABLE IN ATX

 Edgy and Timeless Sports

-Golf fans will want to check out the PGA World Golf Championships, coming to Austin March 23-27, 2016.
+Golf fans will want to check out the PGA World Golf Championships, coming to Austin in March.
 The Austin Country Club will host and Dell will sponsor this major sporting event through 2019.

-The Live Music Capital of the World® was selected to host one of six stops on the Global X Games circuit for four years beginning 2014.
-Make plans to head to the Circuit of the Americas and watch competitions like Moto X Flat Track, Moto X Quarter Pipe and Big Air Doubles June 2-5, 2016.
+The Live Music Capital of the World® was selected to host one of six stops on the Global X Games circuit for four years through 2016.
+Make plans to head to the Circuit of The Americas and watch competitions like Moto X Flat Track, Moto X Quarter Pipe and Big Air Doubles.

 Waller Creek Development: Transforming Urban Life